saketkc/hatex/2016_Fall/BISC-104/Lecture2.md

 Chemical properties of compound have little or nothing to do with properties of the atom that make it up

-Three trypes of bonds:
+Three types of bonds:
-1. Covalend => Strongest -> Formed by sharing of electrons such that outermost valence shell is full
+1. Covalend => Strongest => Formed by sharing of electrons such that outermost valence shell is full
 2. Ionic => Moderate => One atom gains, other loses electron
-3. Hydrogen => Wea k  => Formed because of electronegative difference
+3. Hydrogen => Weak  => Formed because of electronegative difference

-O2 forms double bond by sharing of electorns one bound = one pair of electrons
+O2 forms double bond by sharing of electorns

+one bond = one pair of electrons

 Ionic bonds -> Formed by donating and gaining of electrons between two atoms